-The Office of Admission responds to applications for admission on or about January 1 (for application files completed by December 1) and on a rolling basis thereafter.
-Notification for the rolling admission period begins on or about February 1 and continues into the summer as classroom and residence hall space allow.
-A student will be considered for admission after all parts of the application are received, including the signed completed application form, a Christian character recommendation, high school transcripts, an official statement of test scores, record of college classes (not including AP) taken while in high school, and the application fee.
-An accepted applicant is asked to confirm his or her intention to enroll by paying a nonrefundable enrollment deposit by May 1, thereby reserving a place in the entering class.
+The Office of Admission responds to applications for admission on or about January 1 (for application files completed by November 15), and on a rolling basis thereafter.
+Notification for the rolling admission period begins on or about February 1 and continues into the summer as classroom and residence hall space allows.

+An accepted applicant is asked to confirm his or her intention to enroll by paying a nonrefundable \$300 enrollment deposit by May 1, thereby reserving a place in the entering class.

-Applications for spring semester must be received by December 15 and all credentials must be on file by December 20.
+Applications for spring semester admission must be received by December 1.

-Application
+Application Fee